 January is Alzheimer’s awareness month.
-There are currently over 747,00 people in Canada who are suffering from this disease and the number is only expected to grow.
+There are currently over 747,00 people in Canada who are suffering from this disease, and the number is only expected to grow.
 Alzheimer’s is a progressive neurodegenerative disease that often develops very slowly over multiple decades.
 During the pre-clinical stage of this disease, there are very few to no noticeable symptoms which makes early diagnosis difficult.
-Unfortunately, people often find out about their disease when it’s too late.
+Unfortunately, people often learn they have it until it’s too late.

 - Brain fog